Watauga, Texas Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Watauga students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Watauga students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Watauga District Curriculum Used in Our In-Home Tutoring Programs

 The engaging curriculum at Watauga Schools is based on the state standards of Texas.
 With the integration of the community, the parents and the staff it keeps the interest of the students while preparing them for the future.
 The district focuses on core academics and also extends itself into the community through school community partnerships that support learning at all levels.
 Students have the chance to engage with their own interests through the electives and extracurricular activities offered.

 Educating Our Parents: Understanding the Watauga District Curriculum

 After they begin to learn the basics, students learn how to write using different strategies and using their own voice in their creations.
 Students are expected to develop critical analysis and research skills which are to be used in writing and in reading for evidence.
 The students also learn to write to time limits and to a purpose.
 This all allows the students to prepare for the SAT, ACT, college entrance essays or job applications.

 The Social Studies curriculum at Watauga Schools introduces students to history though lectures, group work, readings, projects, writing, and presentations.
 Through these methods students are able to learn about the people and the events that make up history.
 The teaching of history allows students to see how past events are reflected in activities of today.
 They are able to develop a conceptual awareness of issues such as governance, economics, culture and society as well as develop valuable independent research skills.

 Our Watauga, Texas tutoring programs are personalized just for you

 Our instructors hail from Harvard, Stanford, Duke and other top institutions